apiato/apiato/docs/_docs/C.features/query-parameters.md

 *(provided by the L5 Repository)*

 ## Filtering:

 The `?filter=` parameter can be applied to any HTTP request.
-And is used to controle the response size, by defining what data you want back in the response.
+And is used to control the response size, by defining what data you want back in the response.

 **Usage:**